 Food security has been provided to Rangers in 2021 through the re-establishment and management of fresh vegetable gardens at the remote Zimparks Mkanga Field Station in Chewore South Safari Area, at Kapirinhengu Field Station, Chewore North Safari Area, and at ZAVARU, the Zambezi Valley Reaction Unit in Mana Pools National Park.
 In the new season, gardens will be established also at Sapi Safari Area, G Camp Ranger Outpost, as well at Red Cliffs Ranger Outpost.

-The produce provides Rangers with a source of vital vitamins and minerals whilst on anti-poaching patrols as well to the families of Rangers who are living on the station.
+The produce provides Rangers with a source of vital vitamins and minerals whilst on anti-poaching patrols as well to the families of Rangers who are living on the stations.
 As well, the strong linkages of good Ranger health to patrol efficacy are highlighted.
-Soil preparation, some refurbishments to the electric fencing, planting, and biologicals spraying of seedlings in this garden took place immediately at the time that the solar-powered water supply was restored recently.
-Trained Gardener Dominic tends the garden each day and has just received updated training on the use of biological soil and pest controls.
-COVID-19 pandemic and a lack of funding have set back the annual re-establishment of vegetable gardens in the Lower Zambezi Valley.
-However, because of the vital role that these vegetable gardens play in the holistic approach to wildlife protection adopted by Tashinga Initiative Trust, we ask and trust donors to proactively respond to this call for ongoing funding.
+Soil preparation, refurbishments to the electric fencing, planting, and biologicals spraying of seedlings in all three gardens took place after ensuring that the solar-powered water supplies were in good order.